tapframe/DogRescue/README.md

 ## Accessing the Admin Panel

-For security reasons, the admin panel is accessed through a secret URL:
+For security reasons, the admin panel can be accessed in two ways:

+1. Through a secret URL:
 ```
 /admin-login-7a91b523e61
 ```

+2. By entering a special keyboard code anywhere in the application:
+   - Type the sequence `815787` on your keyboard
+   - You will be automatically redirected to the admin login page

-This URL is not linked from the main website and should be shared only with authorized personnel.
+These access methods are not linked from the main website and should be shared only with authorized personnel.

 ### First-time Admin Registration